Let’s just start with me. My name is Harold Alfano, or Happy… I played a character ‘fonzdot‘ in another life.

 I am mostly concerned about not being able to plan AHikeForMentalHealth.com’s 2018 events, as there was a ton to do.
 I had a really hard time getting back to screens and that was clearly an issue.
 I feel like I let everyone down, specifically because I have been letting everyone down.

-As it stands, I need to be out of the place I am at by April 1st and have nowhere to go, and nothing to do.
 I have been trying to come up with something to do now with my career and life.

 My original plan was to start this blog on the weekend, working a regular job, bagging peaks, taking courses, and utilizing my car.
 I was going to document my journey learning mountaineering, the art of alpinism, and finding myself.
 A truck with a camper was the next step in this mission, slightly set back on that one, but that is ok.